pasekji/bi-eha/udemy-bug-bounty.md

 In Command Injection, the attacker extends the default functionality of the application, which execute system commands, without the necessity of injecting code.
 [1]

 ### Command Injection using DVWA
-_**Damn Vulnerable Web App (DVWA) is a PHP/MySQL web application that is damn vulnerable.
+_"Damn Vulnerable Web App (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment.**_
+Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment."_